The Four Directions

 Purpose: The focus in the East is on multiple directions, specifically self, group, family and larger community.

-Structure: The young adult shows consistency in ability to focus on both self and others.
+Structure: The teen shows consistency in ability to focus on both self and others.
 Goal setting is more self-directed.
-The young adult demonstrates strength and readiness to transition out of Open Sky to home or a residential program.
+The teen demonstrates strength and readiness to transition out of Open Sky to home or boarding school.

 - Proficiency in teaching and role modeling self-care and wilderness fundamentals